Frontier Research Institute for Interdisciplinary Sciences

 https://www.r-info.tohoku.ac.jp/

-It is also possible to select a professor or associate professor of FRIS as a mentor.
-The research fields and contact information of faculty members who can serve as mentors are listed below.
+It is also possible to select a full-time professor or associate professor at FRIS as a mentor.
+Their research fields and contact information are listed below.

 Hiroshi Masumoto Professor